Seniraperera/Seniraperera/README.md

 # 💫 About Me:
-A passionate developer skilled in HTML , CSS , JS , PHP , SQL .
+A passionate developer skilled in HTML , CSS , JS , PHP , SQL , Java .
 I enjoy building projects that solve problems and contributing to open-source.
 Check out my repos and feel free to connect!

 ## 🌐 Socials: